 A CALL TO MEN’s Training Institutes provide advanced training on engaging men and boys in domestic violence and sexual assault prevention, and educating them on healthy, respectful manhood.
 Embracing and promoting a healthy, respectful manhood prevents violence against women, sexual assault, sexual harassment, bullying and many other social ills.
 Men doing this work are making a positive contribution to their families, their communities and humanity at large.

 A CALL TO MEN conducts institutes at the international, national and community level.
 They are designed to give intimate and in-depth education on healthy, respectful manhood.
 Research by the World Health Organization shows that men and boys who adhere to rigid, traditional notions of gender roles and masculinity are more likely to report having used violence against a partner.
-If men embrace a healthy, respectful manhood, many social ills – from domestic violence and sexual assault to bullying and discrimination – would drastically decrease.
+In 2019, the American Psychological Association released first-ever guidelines for addressing toxic masculinity.
+The guidelines were based on more than 40 years of research showing that traditional masculinity is psychologically harmful and that socializing boys to suppress their emotions causes damage that echoes both inwardly and outwardly.

 The Institutes explore the history of movement building in the United States, male socialization and its intersection with violence against women, the intersections of oppression, the politics of accountability, trafficking and demand, and community organizing.
 Attendance is restricted to facilitate deeper discussion.